-- 8.1 The purpose of community benefit requirements is to ensure that our procurement activities contribute as far as possible to the economic and social regeneration of the areas in which we operate. - 8.2 Southside Housing Association is committed to maximise Community Benefits from its procurement activities. - 8.3 Prior to the commencement of a regulated procurement process, the Lead Officer will consider whether Community Benefit Requirements can be included in the contract. - 8.4 There is no formal requirement for the consideration of Community Benefits in contracts with an estimated value of less than £4 million, however the Association will consider Community Benefits for each contract that is subject to regulated procurement and apply these where possible. - 8.5 The following conditions must be met prior to including community benefits in contracts: - Community benefits are directly related to the 'core purpose' of the contract.
+- 7.1 The purpose of community benefit requirements is to ensure that our procurement activities contribute as far as possible to the economic and social regeneration of the areas in which we operate. - 7.2 Southside Housing Association is committed to maximise Community Benefits from its procurement activities. - 7.3 Prior to the commencement of a regulated procurement process, the Lead Officer will consider whether Community Benefit Requirements can be included in the contract.